matgrand/explore_rfx/stuff_learned.md

 # Stuff I learned exploring the RFX tree
-This will be either a short or a long list:
+This will be either a short list or a long list:
 - There are signals with no raw data, but values and timesteps are just 2 arrays
 - most signals are built with a raw signal, timesteps are a formula from which the actual timestamps array is built.
 Values are also built with a formula from the raw signal.